I’m testing out using two of these cute, cheap security cameras:

 It’s the v2 of the WyzeCam and it’s only $25 shipped.

-While they’re easy to set up, they’re doesn’t seem to be a way to turn off the mics on them.
+While they’re easy to set up, there doesn’t seem to be a way to turn off the mics on them.
 Here’s the config screen for a camera on the android app as of version 1.2.76 on Apr 26, 2018:

 So what’s a hacker to do?
 Open it up and remove the mic, of course ;)